Uber to help cities get a better grasp on traffic patterns

 The website will start with private tests covering the Washington, Sydney and Manila, Philippines.
 Once the website opens to the public, Uber hopes to gradually provide travel-time data on maps covering most of the hundreds of cities where its service operates.

-Uber’s goodwill gesture is a bit of a departure for a company that has tussled with cities around the world about whether its service needs to follow the same regulations as taxis.
+Uber’s goodwill gesture is a bit of a departure for a company that has tussled with cities around the world about whether its service needs to follow the same rules as taxis.

 And just last month, Uber upset city leaders in its hometown by rolling out a small fleet of self-driving cars without the permits that California state regulators said were needed to cruise the streets, even with a human prepared to take control of the vehicle.
 The state revoked the registrations for Uber’s self-driving cars, prompting the company to move the testing of the vehicles to Arizona.